Introducing G2.ai, the future of software buying.Try now

 • Users report that Microsoft SQL Server excels in its Query Language with a score of 9.2, which reviewers mention makes complex queries easier to manage compared to MySQL's score of 9.2, indicating both products are strong but SQL Server is often preferred for intricate data operations.

-• Reviewers mention that Microsoft SQL Server's Backup and Recovery features score a perfect 9.0, providing robust options for data protection, while MySQL's score of 8.3 indicates it may not offer the same level of reliability in disaster recovery scenarios.
+• Reviewers mention that Microsoft SQL Server's Backup and Recovery features are highly rated at 9.0, providing robust options for data protection, while MySQL, with a score of 8.3, is seen as less comprehensive in this area, leading to concerns about data safety.

 Pricing